MicrosoftDocs/PowerShell-Docs/reference/7.5/CimCmdlets/Get-CimAssociatedInstance.md

 If you specify this parameter, the cmdlet creates a temporary session to the specified computer using the WsMan protocol.

-If you do not specify this parameter, the cmdlet performs the operation on the local computer using Component Object Model (COM).
+If you don't specify this parameter, the cmdlet performs the operation on the local computer using Component Object Model (COM).

 If multiple operations are being performed on the same computer, connecting using a CIM session